S2-modders/S2-10th-Anniversary-decrypter/README.md

-# The Settlers II 10th Anniversary decrypter
+# The Settlers II 10th Anniversary and RoC/AdK decrypter/encrypter
 decrypts and encrypts the assets of The Settlers II 10th Anniversary.